Julian Hunt, Baron Hunt of Chesterton: Meteorological Office

-He followed Sir John Houghton as Director-General and Chief Executive of the Meteorological Office in 1992, consequently being elected to the Executive Committee of the World Meteorological Organisation.
+Hunt followed Sir John Houghton as Director-General and Chief Executive of the Meteorological Office in 1992, consequently being elected to the Executive Committee of the World Meteorological Organisation.
 In 1997 he left the Met Office and was replaced by Peter Ewins.

-In recent years he has warned that the pattern of Asian monsoons could be fundamentally altered unless there is a concerted effort to check greenhouse gas emissions in the area.
-He is chairman of Cambridge Environmental Research Consultants Ltd.
+In later years he warned that the pattern of Asian monsoons could be fundamentally altered unless there is a concerted effort to check greenhouse gas emissions.
+He was chairman of Cambridge Environmental Research Consultants Ltd.